DreaminDani/desandoval-blog/content/posts/2020-03-24_Working-from-home.md

 If this helped you, please let me know [via email](mailto:daniel@desandoval.net) or comment on [Medium]() and [Dev.to]()!

 Do you have your own tips on working from home?
 I'd love to hear them!
-I also found [this curated page from Notion](https://www.notion.so/notion/Remote-work-wiki-1b21ef5501714fffa9f5c5c25677371f?utm_source=email&utm_campaign=onboarding) to be super helpful, this week.
+I also found [this curated page from Notion](https://www.notion.so/notion/Remote-work-wiki-1b21ef5501714fffa9f5c5c25677371f?utm_source=email&utm_campaign=onboarding) and [this amazing self-care focused post from Alice Goldfuss](https://blog.alicegoldfuss.com/work-in-the-time-of-corona/) to be super helpful, this week.